hmorchid/ada-project-analytixxperts2023/index.md

 By navigating in the data we will uncover the patterns, understand the impacts, and discover whether the movies we love are a reflection of the diverse world we live in.
 Are diverse casts just a trend, or are they a key ingredient to a film's success and legacy?
 Let the data respond !

-## Let's take a first look to the Data
+## Let's take a first look at the data

 #### What's really Diversity ?